agektmr/digitalcredentials.dev/docs/samples/android-wallet-sample.md

 ## Generate a test credential

-1. Launch the "IC Wallet" (App Holder) app and provision a new mDL
+1. Launch the "Multipaz" (App Holder) app and provision a new mDL
-2. Tap the menu button and select `Add Self Signed Document`
+2. Tap the `Click to fix` on the home screen
+3. Tap the `Create Test Documents in Platform Secure Area`
+4. Allow Bluetooth access following the instructions
-3. This document will now be available for presentment to native apps and websites
+5. This document will now be available for presentment to native apps and websites

 ## Present the credential via the DC API

-1. In Chrome on your test device, navigate to https://test.digitalcredentials.dev
+1. In Chrome on your test device, navigate to https://digital-credentials.dev

 2. Optionally, customize the request claims